Medigap Cost: Finding the Right Price for Medicare Supplemental Insurance

 Other Factors Affecting Medigap Costs

 Medical Underwriting: This refers to the practice of insurance companies using your medical history to determine the cost of your plan, or in some cases, deny offering you coverage.
-More health problems = higher costs.
-However, everyone is offered an open enrollment period, during which insurance companies cannot use medical underwriting.
-For most people open enrollment lasts for six months after the day they turn 65.

-High-Deductible plans: Insurance companies in your area may offer high deductible options for Plans F and J. This means your monthly premiums will be lower, but you’ll have to pay more for medical services before your Medigap coverage kicks-in.
+High-Deductible plans: Insurance companies in your area may offer high deductible options for Plans F and G. This means your monthly premiums will be lower, but you’ll have to pay more for medical services before your Medigap coverage kicks-in.